 Once you've figured out the basics of how to tame a dino and build a base, ARK: Survival Evolved is a lot more fun when played with friends.
 Joining a tribe and taking on the other players on an unofficial PvP server can be both exhilarating and frustrating.
 But spawning naked on the beach when everyone else has a massive fortress guarded by a dozen Gigas isn't much fun.
 So you've decided you want your own server, but what exactly are your options?
 That's the question we'll try an answer in this guide.

-For easy multiplayer ARK gaming, Shared Game Server Hosting is the most popular alternative.
+For easy multiplayer ARK gaming, shared game server hosting is the most popular alternative.
 This involves renting space on a larger, shared server.
 It's relatively cheap, incredibly easy to set up, and you can take advantage of an established, high performance network.
-There's a few things to consider when choosing an ARK server host that's right for you, and this guide will help you understand what to look for when choosing a company to host your server.
+There's a few things to consider when choosing an ARK server host

 This guide will help you to find the best ark server hosting provider so you can create a server that's customized for your personal style of gameplay with all the features you need and without having to pay for the extras you don't need.
 Renting a private server isn't expensive, and it lets you create your own perfect ARK adventure.